Sponsored By

 The Dutch have always locked down on loot boxes

 Belgium officially declared them illegal in 2018.
-In response, developers like Blizzard and Nintendo either removed the mechanic from their games or delisted them in the country entirely.
+In response, developers like Blizzard and Nintendo either removed the mechanic from their games or delisted them in the country.

-He also believed at the time it would be equally ineffective for other countries to follow suit.
-But recently, Australia has tried a different tack by giving a default M rating to any game with paid loot boxes.
+He also claimed at the time it would be equally ineffective for other countries to follow suit.
+But recently, Australia adopted a new approach by issuing a default M rating to any game with paid loot boxes.

 The classification guidelines went into effect just last week, and titles with "simulated gambling" (like casino games) are legally restricted to adults 18 or older with a minimum R18+ classification.